yangsu2022/OV_SD_CPP/README.md

     conda create -n SD-CPP python==3.10
     pip install -r requirements.txt
     ```
 2. Download a huggingface SD v1.5 model like [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), here another model [dreamlike-anime-1.0](https://huggingface.co/dreamlike-art/dreamlike-anime-1.0) is used to test for the lora enabling.
 Ref to the official website for [model downloading](https://huggingface.co/docs/hub/models-downloading).
+Here, you could also use the api to download model with model_id(like "runwayml/stable-diffusion-v1-5" for config "-sd").
+    ```shell
+    cd scripts
+    python -m convert_sd_model.py -b 1 -t FP16 -sd runwayml/stable-diffusion-v1-5
+    ```

 3. Model conversion from PyTorch model to OpenVINO IR via [optimum-intel](https://github.com/huggingface/optimum-intel).
-Please use  the script convert_model.py to convert the model into `FP16_static` or `FP16_dyn`, which will be saved into the SD folder.
+Please use the script convert_sd_model.py to convert the model into `FP16_static` or `FP16_dyn`, which will be saved into the SD folder.
     ```shell
     cd scripts
-    python -m convert_model.py -b 1 -t FP16 -sd Path_to_your_SD_model
+    python -m convert_sd_model.py -b 1 -t FP16 -sd Path_to_your_SD_model
-    python -m convert_model.py -b 1 -t FP16 -sd Path_to_your_SD_model -dyn
+    python -m convert_sd_model.py -b 1 -t FP16 -sd Path_to_your_SD_model -dyn
     ```
     Notice: Now the pipeline support batch size = 1 only, ie. static model (1,3,512,512)

+#### LCM model:
+Download model `SimianLuo/LCM_Dreamshaper_v7` and convert to openvino FP16_dyn IR `../models/lcm/dreamshaper_v7/FP16_dyn/` via one script `convert_lcm_model.py`, which is based on the openvino notebook [263-latent-consistency-models-image-generation](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/263-latent-consistency-models-image-generation/263-latent-consistency-models-image-generation.ipynb).
+For proxy issue, if failed to use the script to download model, try the `huggingface-cli` tool with `hf-mirror`.
+    ```shell
+    cd scripts
+    python -m convert_lcm_model.py
+    ```
 #### Lora enabling with safetensors

 Refer [this blog for python pipeline](https://blog.openvino.ai/blog-posts/enable-lora-weights-with-stable-diffusion-controlnet-pipeline), the safetensor model is loaded via [src/safetensors.h](https://github.com/hsnyder/safetensors.h).
 The layer name and weight are modified with `Eigen Lib` and inserted into the SD model with `ov::pass::MatcherPass` in the file `src/lora_cpp.hpp`.